liam-ilan/crumb/README.md

 2. Functions *cannot create side effects*.
 3. Like in JavaScript and Python, *functions can be passed into other functions as arguments*.

 Most of the features you may expect in a programming language are implemented in the form of functions.
-For example, here is a fuzzbuzz program using the `add`, `loop`, `if`, `remainder`, `is`, and `print` functions,
+For example, here is a Fizzbuzz program using the `add`, `loop`, `if`, `remainder`, `is`, and `print` functions,

 ```
 (loop 100 {i ->